-Appendix 5d to SEA of NP: Assessment of Policy N1 against the SEA objectives December 2022
+Appendix 5d: Assessment of the Regulation 15 version of NP Policy N1 against the SEA objectives June 2023

-Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol SEA 16: To 1.
+Proposed SEA Appraisal prompts Impact - Description Impact -

+objective Symbol

+sources within

+Malton and Norton

+SEA 15: To make 1.
 Does the policy 1.
+N1 is partly previously developed land.
+A positive impact is registered here as it directs +

+the most efficient focus development development to previously developed land.

+use of land towards previously

+developed land.

+Does the policy

+focus on

+maximising efficient

+uses of land?

+SEA 16: To 1.
+Does the policy 1.
 The Malton Air Quality Management area is located on the northern side of the River Umaintain a high have an adverse Derwent.
-Increased car parking or commercial uses at this town centre location could quality impact on the result in increased traffic movements to the town.
-This could in turn impact negatively on environment in Malton Air Quality the air quality management area.
-The impact however is uncertain given the policy is terms of air quality Management area? aspirational and depending on a scheme to come forward.
+Increased car parking or commercial uses at this town centre location could

+quality impact on the result in increased traffic movements to the town.
+This could in turn impact negatively on

+environment in Malton Air Quality the air quality management area.
+The impact however is uncertain given the policy is

+terms of air quality Management area? aspirational and depending on a scheme to come forward.